teju1312/sales-analysis-excel/README.md

 The goal is to identify revenue trends, top-performing salespersons, and regional performance using PivotTables and an interactive dashboard.

+📌 Project Workflow
+Raw Data ➡️ Data cleaning & transformation using excel ➡️ excel Dashboard

 ## 🛠 Tools Used
 - Microsoft Excel (Power Query, PivotTables, Slicers)
-- Data Cleaning & Transformation
-- Dashboard Design

 ## 📈 Key Insights
 - Ali is the top revenue-generating salesperson